yar-votes/yar-votes.github.io/2020-11/index.md

 * **Measure RR: NO** regressive fines
 * **Measure S1: YES** More cop oversight
 * **Measure Y: YES** Schools need the money.
 Mostly taxes the rich & benefits the poor.

-# elsewhere
-* **Sonoma County Measure P: YES** Actual cop oversight with teeth.
-Significant experimental reform that could be a model for the whole country.

 # other voting guides